Kaiz404/Moni-Alpha/PROJECT_CONTEXT.md

 ## Project Overview

-**Moni** is a modern, privacy-focused personal finance management application that enables users to track their daily financial transactions across multiple wallets (bank accounts, cash, credit cards, e-wallets) with comprehensive analytics and insights.
+**Moni** is a modern, privacy-focused personal finance app for tracking daily activity across multiple wallets (bank accounts, cash, credit cards, e-wallets) with analytics—and **on-device AI** that helps capture transactions from chat-style text, receipt photos, and (on Android) bank push notifications.
+AI never writes straight to the ledger: it creates **proposals** users approve in a review flow.

 ### Vision
-Create a local-first, user-controlled finance tracking application that provides powerful insights into spending patterns while maintaining data privacy and offline-first functionality.
+A local-first, user-controlled finance app where insights and **private, on-device intelligence** work together: powerful spending visibility, optional cloud sync, and AI that runs on the phone so prompts and receipts are not sent to third-party LLM APIs.

 ### Core Philosophy
-- **User Control First**: Users have complete control over all transaction details
+- **User Control First**: Users approve AI output before it becomes real transactions
-- **Privacy-Focused**: Local-first architecture with optional cloud sync
+- **Privacy-Focused**: Local-first architecture with optional cloud sync; core AI inference on-device (Qwen 2.5 VL via `@react-native-ai/llama`)
-- **Offline-First**: Full functionality without internet connection
+- **Offline-First**: Full functionality without internet connection; model and queue work offline where possible
 - **Cross-Platform**: Seamless experience across mobile and web

 ---